Center for Wound Care & Hyperbaric Medicine

 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to a poorer quality of life and, if left untreated, could lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem, or chronic, wound.

 That's where our Center for Wound Care can help.
-With the state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
+With state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

 Frisbie Memorial's Center for Wound Care and Hyperbaric Medicine is an outpatient, hospital-based program staffed by a team of medical specialists that work closely with primary care providers to coordinate a care plan for each patient.
+The Center now has the added expertise of the general surgeons of Rochester Surgical Associates, who are also certified in wound care management.

 How does hyperbaric oxygen therapy (HBOT) work?